Dale Griffin: Life and career

 Aged 58, Griffin was diagnosed with early-onset Alzheimer's disease.

 In January 2009 it was confirmed that Griffin and the other original members of Mott the Hoople would reform for three 40th anniversary reunion concerts in October 2009.
 Due to popular demand, the reunion was eventually extended to five shows.
 Having been diagnosed with Alzheimer's disease, Griffin only performed during the encores.
 The Pretenders drummer Martin Chambers, a fellow Herefordshire native and friend of the band, played the main set and also covered for Griffin on the 2013 tour.

-Dale's brother Bob, also a drummer, plays in Hereford Punk band, Terminal Rage.

 Griffin died in his sleep on 17 January 2016 at the age of 67, exactly a week after former collaborator David Bowie died from cancer.